The best brush for Labs can deal with their thick coat. It will control their high shedding rate and cope with lots of mud.

 Both layers must shed out and be replenished periodically… or all year long, depending on your particular Lab’s shedding patterns.

 Labradors can also be more prone to certain genetic skin conditions as well as environmental skin allergies.

 This includes canine atopic dermatitis, which affects an estimated 10+ percent of Labs.

 This skin condition causes itching, raw skin, irritation, and redness that can lead to infection.

-Whether or not your Lab is affected by dermatitis or similar conditions, as you are brushing and grooming your Labrador, you will need to be quite gentle with your Labrador shedding brush to remove the dead hair without abrading the skin, which can lead to injury or infection.
+Whether or not your Lab is affected by dermatitis or similar conditions, as you are grooming your Labrador, you will need to be quite gentle.

-So you definitely want to choose a brush that is comfy to hold and maneuver.
+So you definitely want to choose a brush that is comfy to hold and easy to move.